-Nokia 'Sirius' tablet tipped to feature 10.1-inch display, Snapdragon 800 and Lumia designAlex Wagner - Deputy Managing Editor, News Desk
+Nokia 'Sirius' tablet tipped to feature 10.1-inch display, Snapdragon 800 and Lumia designAlex Wagner - Editorial Director of News and Content

 The Nokia leaks have been picking up quite a bit of steam lately, with several reports claiming to have details on the Finnish firm's "Bandit" phone/tablet hybrid and its Windows RT tablet.
 The latter of those to devices is the subject of a new leak that's come out today, giving folks that are eager to tap away on the long-rumored Nokia tablet something to chew on.